software-meeting/vibesh/README.md

 # vibe.sh
-The power of AI in your command line.
+The power of AI directly into your command line.

 ## Features
 - Control your terminal in plain english!